JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 **Max Carry Weight Per Dice:** The amount of additional Max Carry Weight per dice in the governing skill's dice pool.

-**Weight Classes:** For a Carry Weight Effect, Weight Classes represent a the "classes" a character falls into depending on the percentage of their Max Carry Weight they are currently carrying.
+**Weight Classes:** For a Carry Weight Effect, Weight Classes represent the "classes" a character falls into depending on the percentage of their Max Carry Weight they are currently carrying.
+If the weight a character is carrying divided by their Max Carry Weight is greater than "Bottom Percent Option" and less than or equal to "Top Percent Option", than that is the character's Weight Class.
+If either "Bottom Percent Option" or "Top Percent Option" are "None", than they are not used in the above determination.
+This can be used to describe the lower or upper bond Weight Classes.

 Each Weight Class corresponds to an Attribute Dice Mod Effect that will be applied.
-Each Attribute Dice Mod Effect will almost always effect the same Attributes that Movement Speed relies on, meaning heavier Weight Classes slow a character.
+Each Attribute Dice Mod Effect will almost always effect the same Attributes that Movement Speed relies on, meaning a heavier Weight Class will slow a character's Movement Speed.

 |     Name     | Bottom Percent Option | Top Percent Option | Attribute Dice Mod Effect |
 | :----------: | :-------------------: | :----------------: | :------------------------: |